-- 19 Semester-long Programs (Australia, Austria, Chile, China, Coventry-England, France, Germany, Greece and Italy, Guatemala, India, Ireland-Cork, Ireland-Galway, Japan, London, Northern Ireland, South Africa, and Spain)
+- 17 Semester-long Programs (Australia, Austria, Chile, China, France, Germany, Greece and Italy, Guatemala, India, Ireland-Cork, Ireland-Dublin, Ireland-Galway, Japan, London, South Africa, and Spain)

-- Volunteer/Service-Learning Opportunities: Sponsored by the CSB/SJU Campus Ministry Offices and the Women's Center.
+- Volunteer/Service-Learning Opportunities: Sponsored by the CSB/SJU Campus Ministry Offices.
 These short-term international trips allow you to experience the country through service.

 - External Study Abroad: Students who wish to participate in a program not otherwise provided by CSB/SJU may apply independently through an external program.
 To get started, meet with a study abroad program manager to discuss your program and other academic matters.